Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion: Further Analysis

 \subsection{Inverting paraphrases of human-written text}

 We now turn to the more difficult problem of inverting paraphrases of \textit{human-written} text.
-We generate $100$ inversions with every model, except for the in-context GPT-4 variant, for which we generate $5$ inversions per true author due to the high monetary cost of generating more samples.
-In ~\autoref{table:untargetted_inversion_similarities}, we breakdown all the results.
-Although the inversions show higher overlap with the original text than the paraphrases, they're still far off from recovering the whole text.
-Notably, our best inversion model achieves a BLEU score of 0.25, which is half of that achieved when inverting paraphrases of machine-written text (\autoref{sec:inverting_machine_written}).
-However, our inversion models show higher stylistic similarity to the true target (\autoref{fig:umap}), with the targeted variations improving the stylistic similarity.
-We also observe that prompting GPT-4 recovers some of the original text, although the best variation achieves a BLEU score of 0.13, which is well below our best inversion model.
-Finally, \texttt{output2prompt} is the worst performing system.
-We attribute this to its requirement of observing more than one output per prompt, and to the fact that the model used is of much lower capacity to ours (T5-base vs Mistral-7B).
+We train and evaluate all models on Reddit, generating $100$ inversions per sample on the held-out test set and report metrics in~\autoref{table:machine_inversion}.
+We highlight some key observations: (1) Inverting paraphrases of human-written text is harder than paraphrases of machine-generated text, with the best scoring inversions achieving an average BLEU score of $25$, which is half of that achieved when inverting paraphrases of machine-written text (\autoref{sec:inverting_machine_written}).
+(2) \texttt{output2prompt} does not recover significant portions of the original-text, we attribute this to its requirement of observing multiple outputs per prompt, and to the fact that the model has much lower capacity than ours (T5-base vs Mistral-7B).